 Although COVID-19 initially prompted the shift to online learning, many career colleges and vocational schools plan to continue blended learning programs for the foreseeable future.
 The best attendance option for continued online courses is a unique QR code.
 Instructors simply place a QR code at the bottom of each slide, and if a student is late, they can still check in without disrupting class.

 Placing the burden on instructors to manually monitor attendance during synchronous courses pulls their attention away from creating an engaging lesson for their students, which is already hard enough in an online setting.
 Plus, without a digital solution, instructors still have to send attendance data to administrators for manual entry into the SIS.
 A QR code allows instructors to focus on students while giving administrators the information they need in real-time.

 Attendance technology for asynchronous online learning: Face/Fingerprint ID

 During asynchronous online learning activities, administrators must prove that the registered student is the person completing the assigned work.
 Instructors can verify a student’s identity using Face or Touch ID before each asynchronous assignment.
 Students are unable to access the assignment without first scanning their faces or fingerprints, a technology so secure that many banking apps also use it to verify customer identity.
 Administrators have peace of mind knowing that their data is verifiable during an audit.

 Why career colleges should choose a digital attendance solution

 A digital attendance solution like CourseKey gives schools the flexibility to securely track attendance across multiple environments and empowers administrators by consolidating real-time attendance data into one clear dashboard.
-Equipped with attendance dashboards, administrators can check every student’s academic progress and proactively intervene before an at-risk student misses too much time, ensuring student success, protecting funding, and helping schools stay compliant.
+Equipped with attendance dashboards, administrators can check every student’s academic progress and proactively intervene before an at-risk student misses too much time, ensuring student success.

-If you’d like to learn more about CourseKey’s robust attendance solution, request a demo today.
+If you’d like to learn more about how CourseKey helps schools better track attendance across all learning environments, request a demo.